Apple’s pushed its iOS 14.6 update to the iPhone X and the software could have a tremendous impact on your device’s performance.

-For more on iOS 14.5 and the beta, please check out our guide.
+For more on iOS 14.7 and the beta, check out our guide.

 iPhone X iOS 14 Jailbreak

-Don’t move your phone to iOS 14 if you’re jailbroken or want to jailbreak your phone.
+You’ll want to avoid the iOS 14.6 update if you’re jailbroken or want to jailbreak.

 If you skipped iOS 14.3 you'll get its nine security updates with your upgrade.
 You can read more about them on its security site.